 In one study, researchers looked at almost 3,000 women at 7 weeks postpartum.
 They found that several factors were related to disrupted sleep: being a first-time mother, having a younger or male infant, having depression or previous sleep problems, and not exclusively breastfeeding.

-Researchers also found that disrupted sleep was a major risk factor for postpartum depression, a mood disorder that affects about 1 of 9 women.
+Researchers also found that disrupted sleep was a major risk factor for postpartum depression, a mood disorder that affects about 1 of 8 women.
 Mothers with postpartum depression may feel extremely sad, anxious, and exhausted, making it hard to care for themselves and others.
+(Learn more about postpartum depression here, and how it's treated here.)

 Here are possible reasons why breastfeeding mothers sleep better: